Adopt Romeo and Juliet

 To adopt this pair, complete the form at the end of the article

 Romeo and Juliet are a pair of wild eagles living in Northeast Florida.
-For seven years, they have returned to their nest, located about 80' up in a "Slash Pine" tree to begin again the cycle of nestorations, egg laying, and raising their offspring.
+For seven years, they have returned to their nest, located about 80' up in a Longleaf Pine tree to begin again the cycle of nestorations, egg laying, and raising their offspring.
 The nest is huge, likely weighing close to a ton.

 In late August or early September, the eagle pair usually return to this nest to begin their nesting cycle, which includes bonding, mating, nestorations, egg-laying, incubation, hatching, and raising their brood until their youngsters fledge and are able to fend for themselves.
 Mom and Dad typically remain in the nest area for 30-45 days after their young have fledged/migrated, enjoying some well-deserved time alone together in their special Florida habitat.
 Then, Dad will head north for cooler, less humid climates first, and Mom will leave several days later.
 The following breeding season, they return like clockwork and start their nesting, mating, and family-raising process all over again.

-This year is no different, except you (the viewer) will now be able to experience all the excitement ("Eggcitement") and nest activities without disturbing the day-to-day life of these nesting eagles through two high-definition cameras streaming amazing video images 24/7 (this also includes audio).
-One camera has Pan, Tilt, and Zoom capabilities (PTZ) and the other camera provides a wide angle view of the nest and the entire nest tree canopy.
+This year is no different, except you (the viewer) will now be able to experience all the excitement ("Eggcitement") and nest activities without disturbing the day-to-day life of these nesting eagles through three high-definition cameras streaming amazing video images 24/7 (this also includes audio).
+Two cameras have Pan, Tilt, and Zoom capabilities (PTZ) and the other camera provides a wide angle view of the nest and the entire nest tree canopy.

 Nesting activities will soon begin.
 When that happens, the cameras will "roll" and all the drama will unfold.